Why should someone get hearing aids?

 What happens in the first few weeks?

-Suddenly being able to hear again can be a bit overwhelming, that’s because you often lose your hearing gradually and your brain adapts accordingly.
-When you are fitted with your hearing aids you get an instant benefit, but you will need time to adjust to hearing again.
+Suddenly being able to hear well again can be a bit overwhelming.
+That’s because hearing change often happens gradually and your brain adapts accordingly.
+When you're fitted with your hearing aids you get an instant benefit, but you'll need time to adjust.

 How long does it take to adjust?